connervieira/Predator/DOCUMENTATION.md

 2. Make configuration changes
     - All configuration values are explained extensively in the [CONFIGURATION.md](CONFIGURATION.md) document.
     - Make changes to any of the configuration values to better fit your usage context.
+    - This step is very open-ended.
+Depending on your situation, you may leave the configuration almost untouched, while other situations might involve intensive changes.
 3. Depending on the platform, Predator might not be able to locate the `config.json` file.
 If you encounter issues during the steps described in the "Usage" section, you may need to manually set Predator's directory.
+Under normal circumstances, this shouldn't be necessary.
     - At the top of the `main.py`, `utils.py`, and `lighting.py` scripts, you should see a variable titled `predator_root_directory`.
 By default, a Python function is used to find the current directory of the script.
     - If you receive errors related to missing configuration files when trying to run Predator, try setting this variable to a static file path.
     - Example: